Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 The Builder design pattern is a creational design pattern used to construct complex objects by separating the construction process from the actual representation.
 It’s especially useful when an object requires multiple steps or configurations to be created.

+OR

+It allows developers to create objects step-by-step, separating the object construction process from its representation.
+This pattern is particularly useful when dealing with objects that have numerous optional parameters or when the construction process involves multiple steps.

 In simple words:

 > Builder helps in creating different versions of an object without cluttering the constructor.